JJublanc/festival_organizer/README.md

 ## Add a dependency
 ```
 poetry add <package_name>
-poetry add <package_name> --dev # For development dependencies like
+poetry add <package_name> --group dev # For development dependencies like
                                       # testing libraries
 ```

 ## Set you environment variables
 ```
-COLLECTION_NAME = <Collection name>
+ROOT_PATH = <path to the root of the project>
 DIMENSION = 1536  # Embeddings size
 COUNT = 100  # How many titles to embed and insert.
 MILVUS_HOST = 'localhost'  # Milvus server URI
 MILVUS_PORT = '19530' # Milvus server port
 OPENAI_ENGINE = <which_engine_to_use>
 OPENAI_API_KEY = <use your own Open AI API Key here>
-embedded_field = "Description_movie"
 ```

 ## Milvus database

 For a simple use, you can install Milvus Standalone following the instructions
 below:
 * https://milvus.io/docs/install_standalone-docker.md